tomhea/os_zero/README.md

 ## Part 2 - echos (**CURRENT**)

-The next version will be able to get input. echos will get string as input and will echo it.
+This version will be able to get input. echos will get string as input and will echo it.